-“We have, but I don’t know teleport that well, takes a lot out of me.”
+“We have, but I don’t know teleport that well; it takes a lot out of me.”

-Marcus wandered over and gave a shoulder to lean on as the group made their way back to the convey, the convoy that had already started to move along.
-From the near distance they heard Fain yell out to them.
+Marcus wandered over and gave a shoulder to lean on as the group made their way back to the convoy, the convoy that had already started to move along.
+From the near distance, they heard Fain yell out to them.

 “Those who stay behind fall behind.
 Catch up, or stay in the desert.”

-Jester raised her bow the air and imitated the noise a bow makes when it fires.
+Jester raised her bow in the air and imitated the noise a bow makes when it fires.

 Jester turned to Mesca, silently she stared for a moment before moving on.